EnterpriseDB/tpa/RELNOTES.md

 - Correctly limit explicit subnet associations of AWS route tables to those subnets used by the cluster within a region

+- Correctly remove AWS security groups for the cluster during deprovisioning

 - Accept argument-less SQL queries with embedded literal % characters (internal)